ManicodeSecurity/CloudSec-Azure/001-Lab-Setup/README.md

 ```
 2. Choose the account with the `"name": "MSI-CLOUD-SEC-BOOTCAMP-DQ650"` and copy the `id` value to your clipboard.

-3. Now, set your account to the subscription id:
+3. Now, set your account to the subscriptionId from the above command:
 ```
 az account set --subscription 586b8dda-9e70-####-##########
 ```
 4. Ensure you are using the correct account:
 ```
-az account show
+az account show --output table
 ```

 ## Create a Resource Group